 Each protector wears a blue silicone band to show their dedication to defending their local wildlife.
 The bright blue bands,which glow in the dark, say, "I protect animals," and, "Our Wildlife-My Heritage-My Future."

-Each year, through our programs at the Wildlife Center ,Children in The Wilderness "Eco Camps", and at The Painted Dog Bush camp for kids, well over 3000 children join the growing number of African kids committed to protecting their most important resource- their wildlife!
+Each year, through our partners across Africa and the South Pacific, well over 3000 children join the growing number of future citizens committed to protecting their most important resource- their wildlife!

-Our goal is to have tens of thousands of Wildlife Protectors growing up in Africa and, through these individuals, change public attitudes toward poaching and wildlife conservation.
+Our goal is to have tens of thousands of Wildlife Protectors growing up across the Earth and, through these individuals, change public attitudes toward poaching and wildlife conservation.

-This program is being incorporated into other, ongoing programs to add a new,inspiring and exciting element to conservation education in Africa.
+This program is being incorporated into other, ongoing programs to add a new,inspiring and exciting element to conservation education in Africa and beyond.